Joe-Collins-1986/minesweeper/README.md

    ---

    #### Page 2
-   This details the instruction required to play the game.
+   This details the instructions required to play the game.
    It also has an input field which will take any user-input entered to move back to the home navigation page.

    ![Page 2](readme_assets/features/demo-features/rules-page-two.png)